xeylou/testade.xeylou.fr/content/posts/windows-container/index.md

 more on that, windows could be inside your docker installation : using same docker networks, sharing services... to averall take the avantages of the docker management && integrate it to a windows environnement

-if i go beyond what i saw previously, i'd say that i wish to see micro-services hosted on windows containerized environments
+if i go beyond what i saw previously, i'd say that i wish to see micro-services hosted on windows containerized environments (active directories, exchange servers...)

 also, as far as my windows knowledge goes, i didn't heard of a movement of windows moving forward docker integration